Make Your Next Trip Extraordinary

 Safari accommodations worth the splurge

-Renowned conservationists, filmmakers, and National Geographic Explorers in Residence Dereck and Beverly Joubert recently opened Mpala Jena Camp.
+Renowned conservationists, filmmakers, and National Geographic Explorers in Residence Dereck and Beverly Joubert run Mpala Jena Camp.
 The camp is located on the Zambezi River just upstream from Victoria Falls and reached by a game drive through the Victoria Falls National Park or by private helicopter transfer directly from the airport—the latter giving you the ultimate bird’s eye view of the cascade on your way to camp.
 In addition to the four guest tents, each with their own wrap-around decks and plunge pools, there is a two-bedroom suite that is perfect for families or those wanting a bit more privacy.

-If budget isn’t an issue, fly into Singita’s spectacular Pamushana Lodge, located in a 130,000-acre reserve bordering Gonerezhou National Park.
+If budget isn’t an issue, fly into Singita’s remote and spectacular Pamushana Lodge, located in a 130,000-acre reserve bordering Mozambique’s Gonerezhou National Park.
 Zimbabwe’s most luxurious lodge provides critical support for the conservation of this fabulous wilderness area by working closely with communities.
 It would take two full days to drive here from Hwange; the easiest and least expensive access to this remote area is via one of Singita’s regular scheduled charters from South Africa.

 Best safari options for families

-Families also love private traditional tented mobile safaris with Kazuma Trails, which is run by Dave Carson—one of the most experienced of Zimbabwean guides.
+Families also love private traditional tented mobile safaris with Kazuma Trails, which is run by Dave Carson—one of the most experienced Zimbabwean guides.
 It’s the ultimate bonding experience to be out in a remote portion of Hwange with just a fire and a few lamps to see in the dark.

 Best for thrill seekers

-Of course, it’s also possible to enjoy magnificent Victoria Falls without jumping off a cliff….
+Of course, it’s also possible to enjoy magnificent Victoria Falls without jumping off a cliff.
 You can spend an afternoon walking the one-and-a-half-mile rim of the falls, with numerous dramatic viewpoints (bring your raincoat), or book a helicopter for the eagle’s view.
 The Victoria Falls Hotel is an African icon that has seen history pass through its doors since 1904.
 Cherri can arrange for an upgrade if space is available; both the Baines and Songwe suites have views of the magnificent Batoka Gorge, and you can hear the thunder of the falls from these rooms.

 What to See and Do